Poncho + Insulating Liner System

 On the plus side a poncho can be an extremely light and compact item which can provide rain protection for the body, backpack, and can function as a shelter if it is large enough.
 A poncho made from good material can be a “buy it once for life” item, lasting decades without any maintenance.
 Another nice feature of a poncho is that it can be put on and then taken off without removing a backpack.
 You don’t even need to stop walking.

-The biggest downside for me is that most ponchos are generally made from non-breathable materials which has no air permeability and zero vapor transmission so moisture often condensates in the chest area.
+The biggest downside for me is that most ponchos are made from non-breathable materials which has no air permeability and zero vapor transmission so moisture often condensates in the chest area.
 I know people say that ponchos can provide good ventilation but this hasn’t prevent me from overheating and getting wet from condensation even when I hold the poncho up to maximize ventilation.
 I find ponchos too warm above 55F.

 When active in >55F conditions (dry or light rain) I am more comfortable wearing a Shakedry rain shell, or just getting wet provided I have a way to dry myself when either the temperature or my activity level drops.